3. Use of Information

 Once a scan of your driver’s license or government-issued identification card is executed using the Services, we create a temporary copy of such document submitted for scanning and the results of validating your driver’s license or government-issued identification, which we delete once the validation is completed.
 Generally, we do not permanently store a copy of your driver’s license or government-issued identification card that you submit for scanning except in the following circumstances:

-- If we have problems validating your driver’s license or government-issued identification card, we will retain your information for as long as it is required to perform diagnostics, trouble-shoot the error, rectify the error, or to make improvements to the Services; If the person, organization, or entity who used the Services to execute the scan requests that we retain your information, we will do so for as long as it is required to perform diagnostics, trouble-shoot the error, rectify the error, or to make improvements to the Services; or
+- a) If we have problems validating your driver’s license or government-issued identification card, we will retain your information for as long as it is required to perform diagnostics, trouble-shoot the error, rectify the error, or to make improvements to the Services; If the person, organization, or entity who used the Services to execute the scan requests that we retain your information, we will do so for as long as it is required to perform diagnostics, trouble-shoot the error, rectify the error, or to make improvements to the Services; or

-- We may retain the general information relating to your driver’s license or government-issued identification card, including but not limited to the following information: date and time of the executed scan, details regarding the issuer of the identification document, authenticity and type of identification document, date of issue and date of expiration, and format and rotation of the identification document.
+- b) We may retain the general information relating to your driver’s license or government-issued identification card, including but not limited to the following information: date and time of the executed scan, details regarding the issuer of the identification document, authenticity and type of identification document, date of issue and date of expiration, and format and rotation of the identification document.
 In general, we will retain such information indefinitely, or as long as legally required or allowed.

 When we disclose Personal Information to a third party, we enter into a contract that describes the purpose of the disclosure and requires the recipient to keep that Personal Information confidential and use it only for performance of the contract, and not for any other purpose.
 We disclose your information, including any Personal Information, in the circumstances described below.